Agnebulo/sudoku-solver/README.md

 def solve(self, board):
 pass
 The user knows every solver must have solve() method.
-c.
-Inheritance
+3. Inheritance
 Inheritance allows one class to reuse another class design.
 Example:
 class BacktrackingSolver(SudokuSolver):
 BacktrackingSolver inherits from SudokuSolver.
-d.
-Polymorphism
+4. Polymorphism
 Polymorphism means different objects can use the same method name differently.
 Example:
 solver.solve(board)
 Different solver classes could implement solve() in different ways.
-f.
-Design Pattern – Singleton
+5. Design Pattern – Singleton
 The project uses the Singleton design pattern in the FileManager class.
 This ensures that only one instance of the file management object exists during program execution.